The deliberate exclusion of a child from a will happens surprisingly often.

-This has come up recently where a daughter was left out of her mother’s will.
-The daughter claimed that she had a close relationship with her mother, however her mother would occasionally say nasty comments to her.
-In this particular instance, the daughter was calling her parents to arrange plans for Father’s Day, which was usually a fun occasion for the family.
-However, the reception she received was very different from the familiar comfort when her mother abruptly stated that she was going to see her lawyer that afternoon to sign her will.
-She was told that she would not be receiving anything under her mother’s will and that her sister and the family will be looked after.
+In one particular example, a daughter was intentionally left out of her mother’s will.
+Despite the daughter’s claims that she had a close relationship with her mother, the mother would occasionally say nasty things to her.
+On a particular occasion, the daughter called her mother to arrange plans for Father’s Day, which was usually a fun occasion for the family.
+However, the reception she received was quite hostile and her mother abruptly stated that she was going to see her lawyer that afternoon to sign her will.
+She told her daughter that she would not be receiving anything under her new will and that her sister and the family will be looked after.

-Our team can assist you by providing expert advice and legal support regarding your options.
-Contact us today on (02) 4929 3995 or email@example.com or visit www.catherinehenrylawyers.com.au
+If you or someone you know has experienced deliberate exclusion from a will, our team can assist you by providing expert advice and legal support regarding your options.
+Contact us today.